Media Self Censorship

 There’s not really anyone worth supporting on either side of that argument.
 The Danish cartoons were about as tasteful as someone publishing a cartoon of a Jew with a hooked nose counting up dollar bills (see perhaps Sabili if you need examples), and as a result are hardly the best poster child for freedom of speech.
 On the other hand you don’t see Jews getting pissed off and turning over cars every time someone scribbles up a anti-semitic cartoon either.

-20. Lairedion Says:
+20. Lairedion says:

 @Djoko